wp-plugins/maxbuttons/readme.txt

 Very soon the ultimate button resource for WordPress will be released: **MaxButtons Pro**.

-MaxButtons Pro takes WordPress buttons to the next level, with features such as:
+MaxButtons Pro takes WordPress buttons to a whole new level, with features such as:

+* Support for two lines of text instead of just one.
 * Packs of pre-defined buttons to use as-is or to tweak and customize as you see fit.
-* A wide selection of Google Web Fonts for beautiful typography.
+* A large selection of Google Web Fonts for beautiful typography.
-* Import and export functionality.
-This alone is a huge time-saver.
+* Import and export functionality, a huge time-saver.

 And to kick things off, we're offering MaxButtons Pro for **HALF OFF** to anyone who signs up before it launches.